-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a vehicle, including insurance and maintenance, to the Superintendent and other senior management personnel.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a vehicle, including insurance and maintenance, to the Superintendent .

 Travel Allowance

 Due to the isolation and the high cost to leave the district each regular employee in the district receives a yearly travel allowance.